cherrypy/cherrypy/sphinx/source/concepts/config.rst

 ^^^^^^
-Controls the default HTTP server via :class:`cherrypy.server<cherrypy._cpserver.Server>` (see that class for a complete list of configurable attribtues).
+Controls the default HTTP server via :class:`cherrypy.server<cherrypy._cpserver.Server>` (see that class for a complete list of configurable attributes).
 These can only be declared in the global config.

 tools